 Managing Your Student Budget

-We set ourselves a little challenge to see if we could find enough ways to cut energy bills that could save you £200 in a year….
+We set ourselves a little challenge to see if we could find enough ways to cut energy bills to save you £200 of your annual student budget.

 Turning your appliances off standby mode could save you around £30 per year.
 To make things easier you can get a standby saver which means you can turn off all your appliances in one go.
-You don’t even need to worry about upsetting any appliance programming – most can be turned off at the plug without upsetting the programming.
+You don’t even need to worry about upsetting any appliance programming – you can turn off most things at the plug without upsetting the programming.

 Each person spending a few minutes less in the shower each day will save around £25 off your energy bills each year.
 In a house with four people, this equates to an annual saving of £100.

 Regardless of the type of light, if you switch a light off for just a few seconds, you will save more energy than it takes for the light to start up again.
-This will save you around £15 on your annual energy bills.
+As a result you will save around £15 on your annual energy bills.

 Use a bowl to wash up rather than a running tap can save £30 a year in energy bills.